 It is never too late to start doing the things on this list and it is never too early to start doing the things on this list.
-I have met people who took steps that made a big difference at every possible stage.
+These steps can make a big difference at every possible stage.

 It’s perfectly fine if you can’t do a lot (Of course you can’t!
 That’s why you are applying for disability!).
 Any little thing you can do can make a big difference.
 A few minutes each day can really add up.
 If possible, ask a friend or loved one for help.

-As you are reading through this list, please keep in mind, a lot of the ideas in this list involve creating documentation.
-None of these ideas will do you any good unless you collect the documents yourself and make sure they get into your Social Security file.
+As you are reading through this list, please keep in mind, a lot of the ideas on this list involve creating documentation.
+None of these documents will do you any good unless you collect them yourself and make sure they get into your Social Security file.
 Social Security will not just see them by magic!

 Whatever happens, don’t let anybody ever tell you that you can’t get approved if you are young.
 Or you can’t get approved in less than two years.
 Or you can’t get approved the first time you apply.
 Or you can’t get approved without a lawyer.
-Or you can’t get approved for Chronic Fatigue Syndrome or Lyme Disease.
-Or disability is totally random and some people just get lucky.
+Or you can’t get approved if you have ME or Chronic Fatigue Syndrome or Lyme Disease.
+Or that disability is totally random and some people just get lucky.

 People who say these things are disheartened and discouraged.
 But those people don’t know what you know.
 Because you know all of this:

 🍭 This is a long list with more than fifty options!
 Maybe you don’t want so many options.
 If you want to read less, look here instead: The Six Most Important Things You Can Do To Improve Your Chances

 🍭 If you have not yet applied, or you are starting a new application, or you applied within the last month or two, take a look here: The Eight Most important things you can do before you apply (or soon afterwards).
 If that’s not enough for you, you can always come back and read this page, too.